Listen to an audio file of this tool.

 Check your own tone and attitude toward chores!
 If you groan when it’s time to get them done, your child will surely groan too.
-Approach chores with a “let’s dig in together” kind of attitude, and that’s how your child will learn to approach them as well.
+If you approach chores with a “Let’s dig in together!” kind of attitude, that’s how your child will learn to approach them as well.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
-It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When children are buzzing through putting their toys away and on time, a short, specific call out is all that’s needed: “I notice you put all of your toys in their proper bins on your own in the time we agreed upon.
+When children are buzzing through putting their toys away and on time, a short, specific call out is all that’s needed: “I notice you put your game away when you were finished.
 Yes!
 Excellent.”